SmallSO-zz/libconf/README.md

 # Conf Project

-A simple profile interpreter and editor library written in EPL
+A simple profile interpreter and editor library written in EPL.

+> **Warning：Most of the source code for this project was not optimized.
+Due to the busy schedule, no time was spent in the near future, and some time was planned for reconstruction.
+The project's current source code did not meet the standards.**

 ---